usernameAI/Coformer-DP/README.md

 by Weiyue Li, Zhiguo Zhu, Hao Dong, Cheng Chen, Ming Gao, Weiguo Fan

+This paper is just accepted by Expert Systems with Applications.

 # Dataset
 We provide one dataset: Diginetica.